The Development of the Hovercraft

 Hovertravel

-In March 1965 Gosport Council considered an application for the use of a section of beach south of No.2 Battery Stokes Bay, by Hovertravel to operate a cross Solent Hovercraft passenger service, for a temporary period not exceeding twelve months exipring 31 May 1966, until a permanent site could be negotiated, preferably on MoD land at Browndown.
-The company only required this site so that they could gain practical experience running a hovercraft service whilst negotiations proceeded for a permanent site.
-The use of this site, the Council noted, might require the re-siting of sixteen day huts, or compensation to the owners whilst the hovercraft was operating.
-Car parking was to be provided for 140 to 150 cars, maximum.
+In 1965 Hovertravel applied to use a section of beach south of No.2 Battery to operate a cross Solent passenger service to Ryde for a temporary period not exceeding twelve months until a permanent site could be found.
+They only required this site to gain practical experience running a hovercraft service.
+The use of this site might require the re-siting of sixteen day huts and car parking was to be provided for 140 to 150 cars.
+A new 38-seat SRN6 was used as a demonstration and found to be much less noisy than expected!

 Browndown Hovershows